arielmalada/blog-md/posts/setup-github-pages-ci-cd.md

 The initial setup takes about 10-15 minutes, but the benefits of automated deployments, global CDN delivery, and zero-maintenance hosting make it worthwhile.
 Once configured, you can focus entirely on writing great content while GitHub handles the infrastructure.

 Ready to share your ideas with the world?
-Your GitHub Pages blog is waiting! :rocket:
+Your GitHub Pages blog is waiting!